-Anime legend Shinichiro Watanabe is the latest Japanese creator to lend visuals to the urban sounds of America, joining the likes of 'lord of superflat' Takashi Murakami and his recently music video for Bilie Eilish.
+Anime legend Shinichiro Watanabe is the latest Japanese creator to lend visuals to the urban sounds of America, joining the likes of 'lord of superflat' Takashi Murakami and his recent music video for Billie Eilish.

 Spacey hip-hop artist Flying Lotus is back, dropping a promo this week for his Anderson.Pakk collaboration More, which you can watch in all its Forbidden Planet-infused glory below.